-Ninety Six National Historic Site is located within the Southern Piedmont physiographic region of South Carolina.
+Ninety Six National Historic Site is located within the Southern Piedmont region of South Carolina.
 The park protects a diverse variety of habitats including: riparian / bottomland hardwood forest, mesic-mixed hardwood forest, oak-hickory forest, mixed pine hardwood forest, pine plantation, agricultural fields /maintained grassy areas and a small lake and its associated wetland.
-A very good diversity of birds inhabit Ninety Six due in part to the fact that the overall unit is not fragmented and that the diversity of habitat types present are still in a relatively natural state.
+Such a diverse variety of habitats allow for a great diversity of birds to inhabit Ninety Six.
+It is also helpful that the overall unit is not fragmented and that the diversity of habitat types present are still in a relatively natural state.

 A total of 64 species were documented during the breeding seasons.
 An extra 7 species were recorded as incidental species detections for a total of 72 species.The five most widely distributed species were Carolina Wren, Northern Cardinal, Red-bellied Woodpecker, Red-eyed Vireo, and Tufted Titmouse.
 Other widely distributed species are American Crow, Northern Parula, Yellow-billed Cuckoo, Acadian Flycatcher, and Blue-gray Gnatcatcher.Other species found include American Robin, Barred Owl, Black Vulture, Brown Thrasher, Chimney Swift, Common Yellowthroat, Eastern Bluebird, Eastern Phoebe, Green Heron, Grasshopper Sparrow, Northern Mockingbird, Ovenbird, Swainson's Warbler, Wild Turkey, Wood Duck, and Yellow-breasted Chat.